Skip to content

 What is a Lingam

-A lingam (or linga) is an abstract representation of Lord Shiva, a primary deity in Hinduism.
+A lingam (or linga) is an abstract representation of God Shiva, a primary deity in Hinduism.
 Unlike typical statues, a lingam is usually a simple cylindrical form, often placed on a round base called a yoni.
 The lingam represents Shiva, while the yoni symbolizes the goddess Shakti, representing feminine energy.
 Together, they signify the union of the masculine and the feminine, the balance of energies, and the cosmic creation and regeneration process.

 Symbolism of the Lingam